I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntdddisk/ns-ntdddisk-_ideregs.md

 ## Members

-`bCommandReg`

-Holds the contents of the IDE command register.

-`bCylHighReg`

-Holds the contents of the IDE high-order cylinder register.

-`bCylLowReg`

-Holds the contents of the IDE low-order cylinder register.

-`bDriveHeadReg`

-Holds the contents of the IDE drive/head register.

 `bFeaturesReg`

 Holds the contents of the Features register.
 This register is used to specify Self-Monitoring Analysis and Reporting Technology (SMART) commands.
 This member can hold any of the following values: